WTCX - A History

 WTCX-FM 99.5 St. Petersburg – WTCX was a 31,000 watt classical music station and the first Tampa Bay FM to introduce stereo sound.
 It went on the air in 1959 from a tiny studio at the transmitter and tower site at 5750 North Haines Road in St. Petersburg, and was owned by Trans-Chord Company (Harry C. Offutt, Jr., president).

-Florida/Georgia country radio pioneer Marshall Rowland, owner of Jacksonville’s WQIK, acquired the station, which was in bankruptcy and had gone silent, and turned it into Tampa Bay’s first stereo country music station, WQYK-FM, in 1971.
+In 1971, Jacksonville country radio pioneer Marshall Rowland, owner of the city's WQIK, acquired the station, which was in bankruptcy and had gone silent, and turned it into Tampa Bay’s first stereo country music station, WQYK-FM.

 (Please contact us if you have additional information to share about WTCX.)